mccutchen/websocket/README.md

 The [crossbario/autobahn-testsuite][autobahn] project's "fuzzing client" is also used for integration/conformance/fuzz testing.

+> [!NOTE]
+> The most recent Autobahn test reports may be viewed at https://mccutchen.github.io/websocket/

 Because these tests a) require docker and b) take 40-60s to run, they are disabled by default.